You have already tried the following:

 - send a notice to all shareholders, creditors, employees and trade unions that the company is in financial problems and give reasons why the company is not liquidated or placed under Business Rescue.

 If the above are not met, it is a criminal offense.
-Directors / Members may no longer “just wait and see”, he must do something about it.
+Directors / Members may no longer “just wait and see”, they must do something about it.

 His Honourable Appellate Judge Zullman has made the statement that if a company is not successful, you have the obligation to ‘take it to the grave’.
 The Court will consider the position of employees, creditors, shareholders, as well as the benefit / disadvantages that would hold for the trading environment, when considering if a company should be liquidated.
 Furthermore certain formalities need to be complied with.
 Creditors obviously have a right to oppose the liquidation.

 Our firm has handled more than a three thousand liquidations and each application was successful.